rd--/jssc3/help/essay/superscript.md

 ## What is Rich Text Editing?

 The browser environment allows for programs to be written as rich text documents (Lampson, 1979).
-The area containing this text is a simple editor, there are the usual key commands for formatting.
+The area containing this text is a simple editor, there are the usual key commands for formatting, i.e. _Ctrl-i_ to italicise the selected text &etc.

 ## What is C-Smalltalk?